 This paper provides an empirical test of the Coase Theorem.
-I analyze whether emissions are independent from allowance allocations in the electricity sector as regulated under the EU's Emissions Trading System (EU ETS).
+I analyze whether emissions are independent from allowance allocations in the electricity sector regulated under the EU's Emissions Trading System (EU ETS).
 Exogenous variation in levels of free allocation for power producing installations enables a difference-in-differences strategy.
-I find that the change in allocations generally does not affect installations' emissions, although temporary effects may exist for some small emitters.
-The analysis suggests that policy makers may use free allocation in the political bargaining process without compromising cost- effectiveness of the cap-and-trade program.
+The analysis reveals that a change in al- location levels does not significantly affect emissions, either at the plant or firm level.
+However, I identify an adjustment period with temporarily lower emissions for some firms.
+The results suggest that policy makers may use free allocation as a political tool without compromising the program's cost-effectiveness.

 Keywords: Coase theorem, independence property, cap-and-trade, EU ETS, greenhouse gas emissions